Therapy (film)

-THERAPY is a 2021 English-language Cameroonian film drama produced by Ermelinde Simo Jing Sakah and Sakah Antoine and directed by Anurin Nwunembom and Musing Derick It stars Ermelinde Simo Jing Sakah Richard Mofe Damijo, Iretiola Doyle, Alenne Menget, Syndy Emade, Lucie Memba, Obasy Ndula, Kayla Merits, Ngong Yvette, Nchana Basil and Neba Godwill Awantu.
+Therapy is a 2021 English-language Cameroonian film drama produced by Ermelinde Simo Jing Sakah and Sakah Antoine and directed by Anurin Nwunembom and Musing Derick It stars Ermelinde Simo Jing Sakah Richard Mofe Damijo, Iretiola Doyle, Alenne Menget, Syndy Emade, Lucie Memba, Obasy Ndula, Kayla Merits, Ngong Yvette, Nchana Basil and Neba Godwill Awantu.
 It was acquired and aired on Netflix on 26 March 2021, making it the first Cameroonian film to air on Netflix.
-The film was released for all English speaking countries on 14 July 2021.
+The film was released in all English speaking countries on 14 July 2021.

-Plot
+Synopsis

 Therapy is the story of a dysfunctional couple that hires the services of an unconventional therapist in an effort to solve their marital troubles.
 The plot as a whole talks about the inability of a man to produce children in an African context.
 Mr. Lima is almost losing his mind over his wife's psychological pain.
-The methods of Dr. Benedicta leads the couple to discover truths that threaten the couple more.
+The methods of Dr. Benedicta lead the couple to discover truths that threaten them more.